jerturowetz/notes/cheat-sheets/new-system-setup.md

     gem install sassc jekyll bundler jekyll-paginate-v2 jekyll-feed jekyll-gist rouge wdm compass pyenv install 3.8.0
     pyenv install 2.7.15

+## iTerm2 better key bindings

+To set
+⌥ + ← or → move one word backward/forward
+⌘ + ← or → move to beginning/end of line

+Put this in your .zshrc

+    bindkey "[D" backward-word
+    bindkey "[C" forward-word
+    bindkey "^[a" beginning-of-line
+    bindkey "^[e" end-of-line

+Then open iTerm2 preferences >> keys
+add new binding for just ⌘← and ⌘→ by chosing the "Send escape sequence" action and put there only "a" or "e".

 ## Change the annoying MS Office `Custom Office Templates` folder location